Back To Biology

 Did You Know?
 The easiest score jumps usually come from explicitly naming what the criterion rewards and supporting it with direct evidence.

-Criterion A: Personal Engagement (2 marks)
+Criterion A: Research Design (6 marks)

 Examiner Focus